How to Disable IPv6 in Windows 10 (3 Methods)

 • Finally, to disable IPv6, uncheck the box beside Internet Protocol Version 6 (TCP/IPv6).
 Then click OK.

-Disable IPv6 in Windows 10 with PowerShell
+Option 2: Disable IPv6 with PowerShell

 • Type PowerShell in the search bar.
 Then right-click it and select Run as administrator.